+Doorbell sounds (a single beep),

-With independence of the aforementioned button sounds, TMD-Display One can also emit doorbell (a single beep on request) and alarm (a sequence of brief beeps with a higher pitch) sounds on the reception of certain values through specific objects.
+Alarm sounds (a sequence of brief beeps with a higher pitch),

 The alarm sequence will only stop when the alarm object gets deactivated or when the user touches any of the buttons (this will not trigger any action, only the alarm deactivation).
 Note that doorbell requests are ignored while the alarm is active.

-A general parameter is provided to make the ETS parameterisation easier in case the doorbell and alarm functions are not required and the integrator feels comfortable with the default button beeps.
+A general parameter is provided to make the ETS parameterisation easier in case the doorbell and alarm functions are not required and the user feels comfortable with the default button beeps.
 On the other hand, customising the button, doorbell and alarm sounds involves a set of parameters, as explained next.